 If you have OWR, your doctor might want to do additional tests.
 For example:

 - A blood test can check for anemia, or iron deficiency in the blood.

-- Your doctor can insert a small camera down your throat to check for AVMs in your esophagus.
-This is called an endoscopy.
+- A gastrointestinal doctor can insert a small camera down your throat to check for AVMs in your esophagus.
+This is called endoscopy.

 - An echocardiogram uses sound waves to check blood flow in and out of your heart.

-People with OWR should be screened for AVMs in the lungs and brain.
-This can help doctors detect a potentially dangerous problem before something goes wrong.
+If you have OWR, you should be screened for AVMs in the lungs and brain.
+This can help your doctor detect a potentially dangerous problem before something goes wrong.
 An MRI can screen for problems in the brain.
-Echocardiograms can detect lung AVMs.
+CT scans can detect lung AVMs.

-Genetic testing is not usually needed to diagnose OWR.
-These tests are expensive, and may not be available in all circumstances.
-People with a family history of OWR, who are interested in genetic testing, should discuss their options with a genetic counselor.
+Genetic testing isn’t usually needed to diagnose OWR.
+These tests are expensive and may not be available in all circumstances.
+People with a family history of OWR who are interested in genetic testing should discuss their options with a genetic counselor.

 The various symptoms of OWR each require their own types of treatment.

 Nosebleeds are one of the most common manifestations of OWR.
-Fortunately, there are several types of treatments which may help.
+Fortunately, there are several types of treatments that may help.
 Noninvasive treatments include:

 - using a humidifier to keep the air in your home or workplace moist